davestewart/davestewart-content/content/products/workflowy-multiflow/index.md

 - working with WFx *(think I can make it work; may cause issues with history though)*

 I'm crazy-busy at the moment but will get to them in time.

+## Todos

+Software is never really finished.
+Here's a few things I'd like to get to in time:

+- Make it work on Firefix, Brave, etc
+- Allow saving of a single frame (right now you can only save 2+ frames)
+- Resizable frames (not 100% sure I want to go down this rabbit hole)

 ## Video